Skip to main content

 Frequently Asked Questions

-Orebound is a casual simulation game.
+Orebound is a open world management game.

 Orebound is available on PC and Windows.